 The first of the processes is spontaneous recombination of an electron in the conduction band and a hole in the valence band, which results in incoherent emission.
 The second process is the photon absorption by the active material, which promotes the generation of an electronhole pair and increases the carrier density in both the conduction band and valence band.
 The third transition is the emission of a photon by means of an electron-hole recombination after the stimulus of another photon already present in the cavity.
 This process provides optical gain because it starts with one photon and ends with two photons.
 The dynamics of carrier and photon densities in semiconductor lasers are governed by the coupled rate equations.
 The rate equations describe how electrons and holes turn into photons.
-For simplicity, let us assume assuming a constant current injection rate i.e. at each unit time amount of electron is injected into the laser active region.
+For simplicity, let us assume a constant current injection rate i.e. at each unit time amount of electron is injected into the laser active region.
 This pumping process as a photon absorption process in the semiconductor material increases the number of electrons in the conduction band and holes in the valence band while the Photon-emitting processes reduce this number of electrons.
-(This pumping process increases the number of electrons in the conduction band and holes in the valence band.
-Photon absorption in the semiconductor material increases the number of electrons in the conduction band and holes in the valence band.
-Photon-emitting processes reduce the number of electrons in the conduction band and holes in the valence band.)
-The photon-emitting processes are those which generate photons through spontaneous recombination and stimulated emission.
+The photonemitting processes are those which generate photons through spontaneous recombination and stimulated emission.
 Stimulated emitted photons and the spontaneous recombination processes will contribute to increase the photon density, because these processes are producing light inside the device, whereas the photons involved in the stimulated absorption processes cause the opposite effect, thus decreasing the photon number in a time interval.
-Besides the stimulated absorption, also the material optical loss will also reduce the photon density and expresses how many photons are lost as they propagate at each centimeter of the cavity and as they impinge on the cavity end mirrors.
+Beside the stimulated absorption, the material optical loss will also reduce the photon density and expresses how many photons are lost as they propagate at each centimeter of the cavity and as they impinge on the cavity end mirrors.

 The QD (Quantum Dot) confine carriers from wetting layer (WL) which acts as a source of carriers.
 The presence of the WL will affect the dynamical behavior of the device.
 In QD semiconductor lasers, WL are inevitably present, because of the self-assembly growth process.
 QD semiconductor lasers will require lower levels of current injection to reach threshold and to keep operating, and the threshold current will be ideally temperature-insensitive.
 Each electron of the current is directly injected into the WL and become confined in the WL for a given time, after which it will relax into QD.
-Besides the possibility to relax into QD, an electron in the WL can either spontaneously recombine with a hole of the valence band or undergo a stimulated emission process, generating a photon of energy "ho" equal to the energy of the incident photon.
+Besides the possibility to relax into QD, an electron in the WL can either spontaneously recombine with a hole of the valence band or undergo a stimulated emission process, generating a photon of energy "hv" equal to the energy of the incident photon.
 The electrons, which get out of the QD don't contribute to the lasing.
-For the electrons which relaxation into OD, the escape from OD implies a confinement in the WL.
-By assumption of neutrality of charge, rate equation of QD semiconductor lasers in terms of levels occupancy probability by electrons in QDs and $WL(f_w, f{qn})$; (the authors have to used the same editor to types the equations) and photon (f{e}) occupancies is written as [21, 22]
+For the electrons relaxation in QD, the escape from QD implies a confinement in the WL.
+By assumption of neutrality of charge, rate equation of QD semiconductor lasers in terms of levels occupancy probability by electrons in

+QDs and WL (f_w, f{qn}) ; and photon f_s occupancies is written as[21, 22]